chandanaubba/TEXT-SUMMARIZATION-TOOL/README.md

 3. *Education*: Text summarization tools can assist students in understanding complex texts and studying for exams.

 ***TASK2-SPEECH RECOGNITON SYSTEM***:Building a basic speech-to-text system using pre-trained models and libraries like SpeechRecognition or Wav2Vec involves several steps:

-## Key Components
-- *Acoustic Model*: Converts audio signals into phonetic units.
-- *Language Model*: Predicts the probability of word sequences.
-- *Decoder*: Combines outputs from the acoustic and language models to generate text.

 ## Step-by-Step Guide
 1. *Install Required Libraries*: Install libraries like `SpeechRecognition`, `PyAudio`, `torch`, `torchaudio`, and `transformers` using pip.